iOS Developer Switching to Flutter: What I Wish I Knew Sooner

 - The framework handles the rest

-The mental model shift from "modify the view" to "rebuild the view" was the hardest part.
+Going from "modify the view" to "rebuild the view" was the hardest part.
 Once it clicked, I was building UI 2 to 3 times faster than in UIKit.

 Surprise #2: Dart is Not a Downgrade

-- Null safety — (since Dart 2.12) — similar to Swift's optionals
+- Null safety: (since Dart 2.12): similar to Swift's optionals

-- Async/await — cleaner than Swift's completion handlers (though Swift now has structured concurrency)
+- Async/await: cleaner than Swift's completion handlers (though Swift now has structured concurrency)

-- Extensions — works just like Swift extensions
+- Extensions: works just like Swift extensions

-- Mixins — more powerful than Swift's protocol extensions in some ways
+- Mixins: more powerful than Swift's protocol extensions in some ways

 Surprise #3: State Management is a Whole World